Eva Beatrice Dykes

-Eva Beatrice Dykes (13 August 1893 – 29 October 1986) was the first black American woman to fulfill the requirements for a doctoral degree, and the third to be awarded a PhD.
+Eva Beatrice Dykes (August 13, 1893 – October 29, 1986) was a prominent educator and in 1921 one of the first three black American women to be awarded a PhD.

 Early life and education

-Dykes was born in Washington, D.C. on August 13, 1893, the daughter of Martha Ann (née Howard) and James Stanley Dykes.
+Dykes was born in Washington, D.C., on August 13, 1893, the daughter of Martha Ann (née Howard) and James Stanley Dykes.
 She attended M Street High School (later renamed Dunbar High School).
 She graduated summa cum laude from Howard University with a B.A. in 1914.
 While attending Howard University, where several family members had studied, Eva was initiated into the Alpha chapter of Delta Sigma Theta.
+At the end of her last semester she was awarded Alpha Kappa Alpha sorority's first official scholarship.
 After a short stint of teaching at Walden University in Nashville, Tennessee, Dykes attended Radcliffe College graduating magna cum laude with a second B.A. in 1917 and a M.A in 1918.
 While at Radcliffe she was elected to Phi Beta Kappa.
 In 1920 Dykes began teaching at Dunbar High School, and in 1921 she received a PhD from Radcliffe (now a part of Harvard University).
 Her dissertation was titled “Pope and His influence in America from 1715 to 1815”, and explored the attitudes of Alexander Pope towards slavery and his influence on American writers.
-Dykes was the first black American woman to complete the requirements for a doctoral degree, however, because Radcliffe College held its graduation ceremonies later in the spring, she was the third to graduate, behind Sadie Tanner Mossell Alexander (1921, University of Pennsylvania) and Georgiana R. Simpson (1921, University of Chicago).
+Dykes was the first black American woman to complete the requirements for a doctoral degree; however, because Radcliffe College held its graduation ceremonies later in the spring, she was the third to graduate, behind Sadie Tanner Mossell Alexander (1921, University of Pennsylvania) and Georgiana R. Simpson (1921, University of Chicago).